abstractmath.org

 Definition: list notation

-A set with a small number of members may be denoted by listing them inside curly brackets.
+A set with a small number of elements may be denoted by listing the elements inside braces (curly brackets).
 The list must include exactly all of the elements of the set and nothing else.

 Example